Patient Monitor Accessory Replacement Schedule: When to Change Each Accessory

 Department Usage Intensity Key Adjustments

 Operating Room High Replace ECG leadwires every 6–9 months.
-Disposable SpO2 sensors and temp probes preferred.
+Disposable SpO2 sensors and disposable temp probes preferred for infection control.

 Emergency Department High Expect 30–40% shorter lifespan vs. general ward.
-Keep backup cables accessible.
-Quick troubleshooting reference at each bay.
+Keep backup cables accessible at each bay.
+Post a quick troubleshooting reference at each station.

 NICU Moderate but high sensitivity Replace neonatal accessories at 75% of adult intervals.
-Use neonatal-specific sensors.
+Use neonatal-specific sensors and neonatal cuffs.
+MedLinket's transparent neonatal NIBP cuffs allow visual skin inspection without removal.

-General Med/Surg Moderate Standard intervals.
-Focus on electrode change compliance (24h rule).
+General Med/Surg Moderate Standard intervals from Master Schedule.
+Focus on electrode change compliance (24h rule is frequently missed on med-surg floors).

-Telemetry Moderate ECG leadwires wear fastest due to ambulation.
+Telemetry Moderate ECG leadwires wear fastest due to patient ambulation.
 Replace every 6–9 months.
+Snap-type connectors wear faster than grabber-type in ambulatory settings.

 Proactive vs. Reactive Replacement: The Business Case